Table of Contents Show

 The Law School Admission Test, or LSAT, is a mandatory step of the admission process for aspiring law undergraduate students in the United States.
-The main question that arises is how many times can you take the LSAT?

 To get admitted to Law School, you must first obtain an undergraduate degree.
 However, your major does not have to be connected to law studies.
 Your undergraduate major does not have to be something specific.
-So, how many times can you take the LSAT?

 The LSAT is the only admission exam approved by all American Bar Association-accredited Law Schools (ABA).
 The quick answer is that LSAT scores are quite essential.
 It is one of the most important tools Law Schools have for determining your eligibility.